antreaspas/project-euler-problem-54/README.md

 # Java Solution - Project Euler Problem 54
 An attempt to solve the Poker Hands problem.
 I tried to not focus too much on performance, there are some improvements to be made for sure.
 Currently the developed solution solves the problem in about ~0.12 seconds.
-Feel free to clone the project, improve the runtime of the solution, and submit a PR!
+Feel free to clone the project, improve the performance/runtime or any other aspect of the solution, and submit a PR!

+### Run Instructions
+The solution has been converted to a Maven project, you can run it using the test goal, or run the main method in game.Main.

 ### Full Problem Description